 We live in an extremely interconnected world, with complex webs of partnerships and collaborative efforts that are sometimes impossible to untangle.
 For this reason, we need to make sure that we take the proper steps to maximize the quality of our supply chain partnerships across the board.

 In this article, we will outline 5 actionable tips you should consider implementing in order to create strong, productive partnerships within your supply chain.

-Perhaps above all other tips, transparency is the most important thing for supply chain professionals to focus on.
-Vague promises and unclear communication methods will always lead to disastrous outcomes for supply chains.
+Perhaps above all other tips, transparency is the single most important thing for supply chain professionals to focus on.
+Vague promises and unclear communication between partners will always lead to disastrous problems for supply chains.

 You need to set the tone from the very first meeting with suppliers, tech integration partners, channel partners, or others who are involved in your supply chain.
 Make sure that they know how and when to contact your company and who will be the primary point of contact.
 You also need to receive the same detailed information from them.

 Also, be sure to clearly outline the parameters and expectations of the partnership, including how any issues will be resolved.
 Every supply chain will encounter problems throughout the course of a partnership.
 However, transparency is the only way to truly and effectively overcome these issues as they arise.

 Instill end-to-end visibility and transparency with your partners and you set the tone for success right out of the gate.

 As was mentioned in the previous section: problems will arise within your supply chain, despite all of your best efforts, whether it be transportation delays or tech hiccups.
 It isn't the fact that these things occur that is the tricky part of the equation since we know it is bound to happen here and there.
 Truthfully, the deciding factor when issues occur is how you handle them.

 Sometimes, you will have to react to these issues in real time, and you’ll have to make important decisions with very little data as well as with very little time.